albar965/littlenavmap-manual/en/MENUS.md

 `Save Flight Plan as PLN` changes the current file type and name in *Little Navmap* which means that all further saves will go into the new PLN file.

+**Note that you can save the flight plan files in any place if not used by a simulator.
+I recommend a directory in **`Documents`** like **`Documents\Little Navmap\Flight Plans`**.**

-It is recommended to save all flight plans in this format to keep all information of a plan.
-Even when using the limited FMS format for X-Plane.
-See [Flight Plan Formats](FLIGHTPLANFMT.md) for more information.
+**Always save a copy of the flight plan in the default PLN format to be able to reload all information.
+Writing to and reading from other formats like X-Plane PLN might result in information loss.
+See [Flight Plan Formats](FLIGHTPLANFMT.md) for more information.**

 _Little Navmap_ will allow flight plans to be created that may be useful as a flight plan snippet but are unusable by the flight simulator.
 This occurs if a flight plan does not have a departure or destination airport.
 A warning dialog will be shown when saving a incomplete flight plan.